temporalio/documentation/docs/go/cron-based-workflow-executions.md

 ---
-id: distributed-cron
+id: cron-scheduled-workflow-executions
-title: Distributed CRON
+title: How to invoke Workflow Executions on a cron schedule
+sidebar_label: Cron-scheduled Workflow Executions
 ---

 import DistributedCron from '../shared/distributed-cron.md'